claudijo/poker-ts/README.md

 ### winners()
 `Poker.Table.prototype.winners(): [SeatIndex, { cards: Card[], ranking: HandRanking, strength: number }, Card[]][][]`

-Returns the winning hands for each pot after showdown.
+Returns the winner(s) for each pot after showdown.
 (Hand must not be in progress.)

+For each pot, an array entry will contain the seat index of the winner, the winner's hand, including the five winning cards, hand ranking and strength, and the two hole cards of the winner.

+Note that the result will be empty if there is one pot with one single eligible player left in the hand.
+Access the `pots()` before calling `showdown()` to explicitly get the winner if there is only one eligible player left.

 ### automaticActions()
 `Poker.Table.prototype.automaticActions(): (AutomaticAction | null)[]`